Run SAP HANA on Azure (Large Instances)

 HANA Large Instances compute

-Large Instances are physical servers based on the Intel EX E7 CPU architecture and configured in a large instance stamp — that is, a specific set of servers or blades.
+HANA Large Instances are physical servers based on the Intel Broadwell and Cascade Lake CPU architecture and configured in a large instance stamp—that is, a specific set of servers or blades.
 A compute unit equals one server or blade, and a stamp is made up of multiple servers or blades.
 Within a large instance stamp, servers are not shared and are dedicated to running one customer’s deployment of SAP HANA.

 Microsoft helps establish the large instance setup, but it is your responsibility to verify the operating system’s configuration settings.
 Make sure to review the most current SAP Notes for your exact Linux release.